-Angela Bassett, Michelle Yeoh and Jennifer Coolidge all had a similar underlying message in their Golden Globes acceptance speeches last night: age is but a number.
+Both Angela Bassett and Michelle Yeoh had an underlying message in their Golden Globes acceptance speeches tonight: Age is just a number.

-The actresses made history with their wins: Bassett won Best Supporting Actress in a Motion Picture for Wakanda Forever; Yeoh won Best Actress in a Motion Picture for Everything Everywhere All at Once; and Coolidge took home the prize for Best Supporting Actress in a Television Limited Series for The White Lotus.
-The Black Panther sequel is the first Marvel film to win an award at the ceremony, and Yeoh is just the second Asian actress to take home a leading actress award (Awkafina was the first in 2020 for another A24 film, The Farewell).
+The actresses made history with their wins—Bassett won Best Supporting Actress in a Motion Picture for Wakanda Forever, and Yeoh won Best Actress in a Motion Picture for Everything Everywhere All at Once.
+The Black Panther sequel is the first Marvel film to win an award at the ceremony, and Yeoh is just the second Asian actress to take home a leading actress award.
+(Awkafina was the first in 2020 for another A24 film, The Farewell.)

-During their speeches, the women addressed the importance of the timing of their wins coming at a later stage of their lives and professional careers, and stressed the importance of chasing your goals no matter your age.
+During their speeches, the women addressed the importance of the timing of their wins coming at a later part of their lives and professional careers, and stressed the importance of chasing one's goals no matter one's age.

-Yeoh reflected on how she had started to think that her career was slowly dwindling due to getting older in Hollywood, but that her latest role in the blockbuster A24 film ultimately changed everything.
+Yeoh reflected on how she thought her career was slowly dwindling due to her getting older in Hollywood, but how her latest role in the blockbuster A24 film ultimately changed everything.

-Bassett, Yeoh and Coolidge have been praised by critics and fans alike for their respective work, with all three being heralded as Hollywood talents who are deserving of a winning sweep as awards season continues on.
+Bassett and Yeoh have been praised by critics and fans alike for their respective work in Wakanda Forever and EEAAO, with both being heralded as Hollywood talents who are deserving of a winning sweep as awards season continues on.

 You Might Also Like